The Marginalia Problem

 Kettle listened.
 He listened in the way he had, she had begun to notice, of listening, which was to do nothing else at all with his face while a person was speaking, and to let the small silences fall where they fell without rushing to put anything into them.
 When she had finished, he picked up one of the pears and turned it slowly in his hand, the way a person turns a piece of fruit they are not yet ready to eat but want to be sure of the weight of.

-"Kettle," she said.
+"List," she said.

 "Kettle."

-"Six is the joke," he said, "and I am working up to it.
+"Six is the joke.
 Don't rush me."

 She found, to her surprise, that she was laughing.
 It was not a large laugh; it was the small startled laugh of a person who has not, for some days, expected to make any noise of that particular kind, and who is, on hearing herself make it, briefly suspicious of the noise.
 She put her hand over her mouth.
 She took it down again.
 She let the laugh, such as it was, finish.